Boniface316/project_template/{{cookiecutter.name}}/configs/README.md

 ```

 ## Mandatory fields
+Dictaed by each jobs.
+See the fields that needs to be filled.
+Schema will show the required fields.

 ### job
 #### KIND
 This has to be the kind of job you want to execute.
 The list of jobs are defined in

+### Using extras
+uv run mlops-project configs/config.yaml --extras '{"job": {"running_msg": "from terminal"}}'